mratanusarkar/tickersnap/README.md

 > [!CAUTION]
 > - This library is intended for personal, individual use only.
 It's not an official Tickertape product.
 > - Please ensure your usage adheres to tickertape's terms, privacy policy, and any other applicable rules to avoid violations.
-> - This project was created with genuine, honest intent for personal analysis and automation of manual tasks.
+> - This project was created with genuine, honest intent for personal analysis and automation of manual efforts.
-> - I do not encourage or support any misuse of this library that breaches official terms or causes harm.
+> - I do not encourage or support any misuse of this library that breaches official Tickertape terms or causes harm.

 **🔗 Essential Tickertape Links:**
 [About](https://www.tickertape.in/meta/about) | [Info](https://www.tickertape.in/meta/analytical-tools) | [Terms](https://www.tickertape.in/meta/terms) | [Privacy](https://www.tickertape.in/meta/privacy) | [Disclosures](https://www.tickertape.in/meta/disclosures) | [Guidelines](https://www.tickertape.in/meta/community-guidelines)